 The Samhain festival took place around the end of October and over a thousand years ago, in Early Medieval times, the Church moved the feast of All Saints or All Hallows to November 1st.
 So October 31st became the evening before All Hallows or ‘Hallowe’en’.
 Customs associated with the Samhain festival were practiced at Halloween and, in the 10th century, the Church began to celebrate the feast of All Souls, commemorating the dead, on November 2nd.
 Ireland shared some customs with other parts of Europe, including Scotland, where the 18th century poet Robbie Burns became one of the first poets to write a poem in English about Halloween.
 The English singer/songwriter Sting recorded a Halloween song called ‘Soul Cakes’ in 2009 which echoes very old customs also found in Ireland.

-The Irish who emmigrated to the US and Canada from the 19th century seem to have brought many of their Halloween customs with them and over time these developed to become the Halloween celebrations that we know today.
+The Irish who emigrated to the US and Canada from the 19th century seem to have brought many of their Halloween customs with them and over time these developed to become the Halloween celebrations that we know today.
 So the Púca Festival incorporates elements of the modern Halloween with echoes of the centuries old festival of Samhain.